dogwaffles/blackjackProject/README.md

 # Project Overview:

     Project Title: Louis Reilly's Blackjack Trainer
     Objective: Its basic functionality is to realistically simulate games of blackjack, using random.seed(x) and random.random() for deal behavior.
-        It will feature full casino rules, including dealer behavior (which is programmatic), and player (H)it (S)tand (D)ouble and (S)plit.
+        -It will feature full casino rules, including dealer behavior (which is programmatic), and player (H)it (S)tand (D)ouble and (S)plit.
-        It will have several difficulty parameters including (number of decks) and (% of cards removed from dealer stack) It will also keep track of player statistics, creating a user file based on name entered by user input This will be useful for blackjack practice - keeping track of win/loss statistics is helpful in improving one's game.
+        -It will have several difficulty parameters including (number of decks) and (% of cards removed from dealer stack) -It will also keep track of player statistics, creating a user file based on name entered by user input -This will be useful for blackjack practice - keeping track of win/loss statistics is helpful in improving one's game.
     Key Features: Outline how you plan to use:
-        Variables Class variables will be imported, including user_name, user_hand, dealer_hand, win/loss(current_session), win/loss(all_time), etc.
+        -Variables Class variables will be imported, including user_name, user_hand, dealer_hand, win/loss(current_session), win/loss(all_time), etc.
-        Functions shuffling, dealing, player actions, exporting to user data file If/Else statements dealer behavior (hit/stand) is programmatic.
+        -Functions shuffling, dealing, player actions, exporting to user data file -If/Else statements dealer behavior (hit/stand) is programmatic.
         There is also dynamic actions based on user's current hand.
 (Split, 5-card, Ace value,...)
-        Loops Shuffling, dealing, player action, updating output data “One New Thing”: initially I will import class definitions to keep things clean, and use Pandas to create data tables As "extras" - programmatic player behavior (user defined bot behavior), dynamic player behavior ("AI" bot behavior), a GUI, just graphics, multi-player, etc.
+        -Loops Shuffling, dealing, player action, updating output data “One New Thing”: initially I will import class definitions to keep things clean, and use Pandas to create data tables
+        -As "extras" - programmatic player behavior (user defined bot behavior), dynamic player behavior ("AI" bot behavior), a GUI, just graphics, multi-player, etc.
     Plan: Daily programming session, one hour first thing in the morning, one in the afternoon after a short nap.
-        One week for basic program functionality (including classes and Pandas data tables) One week for 'extras' (bot plays, graphics, etc.)
+        -One week for basic program functionality (including classes and Pandas data tables) -One week for 'extras' (bot plays, graphics, etc.)
     Team or Individual: Individual
     *Please note that while blackjack is not the most moral of pursuits, it can be an enjoyable diversion that is winnable with skill and presence.
 I understand that any gambling game can be problematic, so

     if you feel that you have a problem - please reach out. there is help out there.